 - Some colleges require a deposit along with your Affidavit of Support before they will give you an I-20 form.

 - You will have to get official bank statements and currency exchange rates.

-- You may have to pay to have the I-20 form shipped to you.
+- Some may require you to pay the I-20 form shipped to you.

-- You may be required to fill out other forms when requesting your I-20.
+- You may have to fill out other forms when requesting your I-20.

 Affidavit of Support for College Students

-Before a school will give you an I-20 form, you will be required to fill out an Affidavit of Support.
+Before a school will give you an I-20 form, you will need to fill out an Affidavit of Support.
 This form basically shows that you have enough funds to cover the costs of your stay in the United States.

 Each institution uses its own terminology for the Affidavit of Support.
 You may hear…